ga4gh/data-security/DSIP/DSIP_v4.0.md

 -   Data processors should use the *GA4GH Authentication and Authorization Infrastructure* (AAI) standard [9] to federate identity authentication and service authorization.
-Data users are also encouraged to use GA4GH standards for representing researcher identity attributes in OpenID Connect (OIDC) claims [10], and data use ontology (DUO) [11] for representing security and privacy attributes of shared data.
+Data processors should also use GA4GH standards for representing researcher identity attributes in OpenID Connect (OIDC) claims [10], and data use ontology (DUO) [11] for representing security and privacy attributes of shared data.